suggitpe/cloud-poc/README.md

 ## Docker container management
-docker rm `docker ps --no-trunc -aq` # to delete all containers docker kill `docker ps -q` # to stop all running containers
+docker rm `docker ps --no-trunc -aq` # to delete all containers docker stop `docker ps -q` # to stop all running containers

+## Docker-compose options
+* `docker-compose up -d` to start the docker container in daemon mode
+* `docker-compose down` to stop and remove all the containers

 ## Usefull cloudfoundry calls
 * `cf delete-orphaned-routes`